boisgera/pandoc/README.md

 A Pythonic Version of Pandoc
 --------------------------------------------------------------------------------

-[Pandoc] is the "document swiss army knife" made by [John MacFarlane]:
+[Pandoc] is the "document swiss army knife" made by [John MacFarlane].
+It brings:

   - a command-line tool,